top of page

 India, being the highest producer of turmeric, is mainly because of the contribution from several states specialising in growing turmeric varieties of different colour, aroma, and curcumin content.
 These states have the ideal climate and soil conditions, playing a vital role in the production of high-quality turmeric.

-Below is the list of the top states in India that produce turmeric in large numbers:
+Below is the list of the top turmeric producing states in India

 • Telangana: Known as the Turmeric Capital of India, Nizamabad produces turmeric with high curcumin content.